Molecular Clock Dating using MrBayes: Tutorial

-The numbers after {\tt applyto} should match the order of partitions defined above.
-The default prior for the shape parameter $\alpha$ of gamma($\alpha$, $\beta$) ($\alpha = \beta$, Figure \ref{fig_gamma}) is exponential(1.0), which can be changed using {\tt prset shapepr}.
+For the molecular partitions, the general time-reversible model is used with gamma rate variation across sites (GTR$+\Gamma$) \citep{Yang:1994vo, Yang:1994wd}. \begin{framed} {\tt lset applyto = (2,3,4) nst = 6 rates = gamma} \end{framed} The prior for the gamma shape parameter is exponential(1.0), which can be changed using {\tt prset shapepr}.
 We keep the default here.

 Different partitions are assumed to have independent substitution parameters, thus we unlink them.
+The partition-specific rate multipliers are used to account for rate variation across partitions with average to 1.0. \begin{framed} {\tt unlink statefreq = (all) revmat = (all) shape = (all) \\ prset applyto = (all) ratepr = variable} \end{framed}